Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Binding Skinned Meshes to Skeletons at Runtime.md

 And third, the skinned mesh’s local transform in ECS should remain identity.
 QVVS Transforms enforce this.
-But Unity Transforms provide no such mechanism and will only correct the transform once on binding.
+But Unity Transforms provide no such mechanism and will only correct the transform once on binding (except in the Editor to counteract live baking stomping this value).

 If you want to further modify the transform of the skinned mesh independent of the rest of the skeleton, use the `PostProcessMatrix` component.
 Kinemation uses